 On the Climb Mountaineering is a well ventilated(!) outdoor sport, so the risk of transmission from breath droplets is very low and the virus is not likely to persist for long at altitude, due to high UV levels.
 Nevertheless, we favour routes with large ledges/spacious belays and avoid ones with constricted belays – in some instances, your guide may construct 2 belays: a slightly higher one that they will use and a lower (more comfortable!) one that you can clip into when you arrive.
 In situations where distancing at belays is difficult, be prepared to adopt other measures such as use of sunglasses, face coverings etc.

 On multi pitch climbs we will try to maintain a rope length gap between teams, in order to avoid sharing belays – but obviously this is dependant on teams moving a similar speeds.
 When passing other teams in either direction, be prepared to manoeuvre around one another whilst maintaining a safe and respectful distance – ie much as normal!

 Mountain Safety If at any point on the climb, there is a conflict between maintaining social distancing and mountain safety, then mountain safety will always be maintained as an absolute priority.
 We will plan ahead for such eventualities and where possible, adopt mitigation measures such as wearing a mask/face covering, eyewear, gloves and disinfecting hands/exposed items as frequently as possible.

 Alpine Huts Please see our accommodation section above for info about extra kit needed when visiting alpine huts.
-Hut routines have been modified to comply with new regulations, so expect to use hand sanitisers and wear face masks inside the hut, there may be several sittings at meal times, take your rubbish back to the valley etc.
+Hut routines have been modified to comply with new regulations, so expect to use hand sanitisers and wear face masks inside the hut, there may be two sittings at meal times, take your rubbish back to the valley etc.

 Minor Medical Issues You need to be equipped and prepared to take personal responsibility for small medical problems such as blisters, small cuts and grazes etc. The Guide will be carrying a first aid kit as normal, but this is reserved for emergency use only.